 Set the computer the proper way

 Set up your desktop or laptop in a way that your eyes are not straining and that you can type without hurting your shoulders.
 Put your arms straight out towards the computer to ensure that it is placed at an arm’s length.
-Your eyebrows should be in line with the top of your screen, check if they are.
-If you are using a laptop, make use of a laptop stand to raise the screen to your eye level.
+Your eyebrows should be in line with the top of your screen; check if they are.
+If you are using a laptop, use a laptop stand to raise the screen to your eye level.
 You can then use a separate wireless keyboard to stay at arm’s length from the computer.

 Secure your data with a VPN

 While working remotely, you will be required to connect to your team and share information over the internet.
 Ensure that your internet plan’s bandwidth is enough to give you the right speed to get your work done.
 Also, you need to ensure you are connecting to the internet using a VPN.